AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

 ---
-title: Adaptive forms rule editor
+title: How to use Adaptive forms rule editor?
-seo-title: Adaptive forms rule editor
 description: Adaptive forms rule editor allows you to add dynamic behavior and build complex logic into forms without coding or scripting.
-seo-description: Adaptive forms rule editor allows you to add dynamic behavior and build complex logic into forms without coding or scripting.
-uuid: c1b3d6e4-6f36-4352-ab57-9850d718e47c
-topic-tags: develop
-products: SG_EXPERIENCEMANAGER/6.5/FORMS
-discoiquuid: 1b905e66-dc05-4f14-8025-62a78feef12a
-docset: aem65
+Get started on understanding a rule and guidelines for choosing a rule construct.
+Learn more on available operator types and events in rule editor.
+feature: Adaptive Forms
+role: Business Practitioner
+level: Beginner, Intermediate
 ---

-# Adaptive forms rule editor{#adaptive-forms-rule-editor}
+# Adaptive forms rule editor {#adaptive-forms-rule-editor}

 ## Overview {#overview}